DaveHJT/Damage-Minecraft-Squid-Workshop-Project/README.md

 ## Advanced
 Datapack developers might want to read this part.

+PS: To make the custom death message and PVP kills count work in teams, you need to manually set the "team" scores of the players in the same team the same.
+Team score of 0 means no team.

+eg. PLAYER1 and PLAYER2 are in the same team

+	/scoreboard players set PLAYER1 team 1
+	/scoreboard players set PLAYER2 team 1

 ### Custom Death Message
 When the damage score is added:
 1. Tag the damage taker the following tags